top of page

 Why Praise Helps, Lessons from the Life of Judah, Part 1

-This is a four part series form a sticky-tab in my Bible.
+This is a four part series from a sticky-tab in my Bible.
 I cannot identify the speaker or origin.

 Praise Creates Favorable Conditions